phantasie-schmiede/psb-foundation/README.md

 }
 ```

-The following language labels can be used without further configuration:

-- `EXT:your_extension/Resources/Private/Language/Backend/Modules/[ModuleName].xlf:`
+Modules need to provide three labels:
 - `mlang_labels_tabdescr` used as module description in the about-module
 - `mlang_labels_tablabel` used as short description when hovering over the module link
 - `mlang_tabs_tab` used as module title

+The following fallbacks account for main modules and submodules, if no custom value is specified:
+- language file: `EXT:your_extension/Resources/Private/Language/Backend/Modules/[moduleName].xlf:` (file name starts with lower case!)
+- icon identifier: `extension-key-module-your-module-name`

+Fallbacks regarding submodules only:
+- access: `group, user`
+- main module: `web`

+Check the other configuration options and comments in `EXT:psb_foundation/Classes/Annotation/`.

 ### Registering custom page types
 Classes/Data/ExtensionInformation.php